vladoprea/wine-tourism/README.md

 Wine tourism or enotourism was a blooming industry in 2018 and its popularity is still rising.
 Wine tourism includes the tasting, consumption or purchasing of wine  at or near the source.
 It can consist of visits to wineries, vineyards and restaurants known to offer unique experiences, as well as organized wine tours, wine festivals or other special events.
 This single page site is designed to show statistics about the wine production by country and continent in 2018 and more important, to present an interactive map with 30 of the most beatiful vineyards and wineries to visit from 3 countries: Italy, France and Spain.

-The deployed site can be found here :<https://vladoprea.github.io/wine-tourism/>
+The deployed site can be found here: <https://vladoprea.github.io/wine-tourism/>

 ## User Experience